phpinternalsbook/PHP-Internals-Book/Book/classes_objects/object_handlers_part_1.rst

         return ht;
     }

-The code first calls ``zend_std_get_properties`` to get a hash with the properties of the object (should it have any) and then loops through the view and inserts all its elements in the hash.
-A small example of the kind of output this
+The handler creates a hashtable using ``ZEND_INIT_SYMTABLE_EX`` to provide a size-hint, copies the properties (in case the user added custom properties) and then loops through the view and inserts all its elements into the hash.

-produces:
+Into the additional ``is_temp`` parameter the value ``1`` is written, signifying that we are using a temporary hashtable that has to be freed later.
+Alternatively we could write ``0`` into the pointer, in which case we would have to store the hashtable somewhere else and manually free it (you'll find that many objects have some kind of ``debug_info`` field in their internal structure that is used for this purpose.)

+A small example of the kind of output this produces:

 .. code-block:: php